 “The photos are stunning,” writes Paul Kelly, “so vivid they jump off the page.
 Beautiful, dramatic black and white – you can’t beat it.
 The photographs of Don Walker in a darkening field and of Peter Garrett with one hand on his heart are worth the price of the book alone.”

-The book will be launched on December 16 at the opening of the exhibition Rock’n’Roll City, organised in partnership with the Performing Arts Collection of South Australia.
+The book will be launched in early 2022 at the opening of the exhibition Rock’n’Roll City, organised in partnership with the Performing Arts Collection of South Australia.
 The exhibition will be staged in the Ian and Pamela Wall Gallery of the newly refurbished Her Majesty’s Theatre, an Adelaide landmark.